franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 dotnet add package CommandLine.NetCore --version 1.0.0
 ```

-link to the library in your main class (example: Program.cs):
+link to the library in your console application main class (example: Program.cs):

 ``` csharp
 using CommandLine.NetCore;